Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 Both 2D and 3D pieces are available to see.

-Kids can join in on the fun by leaving their own chalk masterpieces from 11:00 am until 4:00 pm at Kid’s Chalk Art, which is in World Nature near The Land.
+Kids can join in on the fun by leaving their own chalk masterpieces from 11:00 am until 5:00 pm at Kid’s Chalk Art, which is offered at the bridge to World Showcase Plaza.

 If you have “add some graffiti to a wall in Epcot” on your bucket list, this experience is for you!